angular/angular/src/material/slider/slider.md

 | Home        | Set the value to the minimum possible.                                             |

 ### Accessibility

-Sliders without text or labels should be given a meaningful label via `aria-label` or `aria-labelledby`.
+`MatSlider` implements the ARIA `role="slider"` pattern, handling keyboard input and focus management.
+Always provide an accessible label for each slider via `aria-label` or `aria-labelledby`.